- CFOs are increasingly looking at the cost benefits of the cloud.

 It is important to know that accounting for cloud computing services costs can be complex and challenging.
 The structure of the cloud and the cloud model selected by a cloud customer may significantly affect pricing, costs incurred, and the related accounting treatment for both the cloud service provider (CSP) and the customer.

 However, cloud computing’s demonstrated benefits are compelling in many situations.

-Its cost-reduction potential and perhaps its ability to give organizations access to greater IT capabilities than they could justify maintaining on their own are compelling parts of a business case for cloud.
+Its cost-reduction potential and perhaps its ability to give organizations access to greater IT capabilities than they could justify maintaining on their own are compelling parts of a business case for the cloud.

-Cloud adoption enables organizations to focus more time and resources on their core business activities outside than IT while providing the flexibility to scale computing resources up or down in response to changing market needs.
+Cloud adoption enables organizations to focus more time and resources on their core business activities outside of IT while providing the flexibility to scale computing resources up or down in response to changing market needs.